Are you looking for a contractor?

 With or without stringers, that is the question.
 The epitome of minimalism comes in the shape of a stringer-free staircase.
 The steps are anchored directly into the adjacent load-bearing wall.
 Therefore, the treads must be extremely sturdy.

-A little piece of advice: steer clear of too-thin or too-wide steps.
-They will render the installation process much more complex and project costs soar.
+A little piece of advice: Steer clear of too-thin or too-wide steps.
+They will render the installation process much more complex and increase project costs.

 As you may have already gathered, if the floating staircase’s steps solely rest against the load-bearing wall, the latter must be strong enough to bear the weight of users.